ethereum/EIPs/EIPS/eip-x.md

 ### Non Inclusion of a Request Cancelation Flow

 In many cases, canceling a request may not be straightforward or even technically feasible.
-The state transition of cancellations could be synchronous or asynchronous, and the way to claim a cancelation interfaces with the remaining vault functionality in complex ways.
+The state transition of cancelations could be synchronous or asynchronous, and the way to claim a cancelation interfaces with the remaining vault functionality in complex ways.

 A separate EIP should be developed to standardize behavior of cancelling a Pending request.
 Defining the cancel flow is still important for certain classes of use cases for which the fulfillment of a Request can take a considerable amount of time.